Common Faults with Roller Shutters and How to Fix Them

 Roller shutters can present a variety of faults for a variety of reasons.
 When you experience a problem, it’s important to know how to respond in order to fix the issue, or at least not make it any worse than it is.
 As we’ll talk about below, it’s often necessary to have a professional carry out intricate repairs.
 But in the meantime, here are the common faults you’re likely to experience with roller shutters and how to fix them.

-Loss of Power Source
+Loss of Power Source to Shutter Door

 The first thing you check should always be the power source.
 If the shutter stops working suddenly, the chances are the power has failed.
-You should start by checking the fuse in the control panel, as well as the mains breaker board, replacing them if necessary.
+You should start by checking the fuse in the control panel, as well as the mains breaker board, and replacing them if necessary.
 You can use a battery-powered backup to get it up and running again until the mains electric is working once more.

 A Buildup of Dirt and Debris